-Energy retailers have been facing a major challenge for some years now: the high switching rate of their B2B customers.
+Energy utilities have been facing a major challenge for some years now: the high switching rate of their B2B customers.

 In this article, we tell you how switching has evolved in the energy market and how to reduce it.

-Energy retailers (also called suppliers), just like distributors and generators, are facing many challenges associated with the broader energy revolution.
+Energy Utilities (also called suppliers), just like distributors and generators, are facing many challenges associated with the broader energy revolution.

-In response, retailers have been engaged in a “race to the bottom” to optimise their pricing for electricity and gas as commodities.
-Unsurprisingly, this has proved unsustainable for many retailers, who are now turning to new and innovative ways to both keep their existing customer base, and attract new customers away from competitors.
+In response, utilities have been engaged in a “race to the bottom” to optimise their pricing for electricity and gas as commodities.
+Unsurprisingly, this has proved unsustainable for many utilities, who are now turning to new and innovative ways to both keep their existing customer base, and attract new customers away from competitors.

 In Europe, electricity and gas markets were generally monopolies within each member state comprising generation, distribution and retail.
 A process of liberalisation started taking place in many countries from late 1990s, when the European Union introduced new directives to encourage lower energy prices and improved customer service to consumers.

 This process of liberalisation in the energy retail space is at different stages across Europe, with implementation differing between member states and also internal regions.
-While Bulgaria and Malta still operate in a monopoly situation, the majority of other member states are working towards or have already established mature markets offering a choice of 100s of retailers to consumers.
+While Bulgaria and Malta still operate in a monopoly situation, most other member states are working towards or have already established mature markets offering a choice of 100s of retailers to consumers.

-The following graph shows the number of main electricity retailers (being defined as having more than 5% market share) and their combined market share.
-It can be seen that in many European markets, the low combined market shares of these main electricity retailers means that smaller, and often more innovative newcomers to the sector are garnering high levels of consumer interest and engagement.
+The following graph shows the number of main electricity utilities (defined as having more than 5% market share) and their combined market share.
+It can be seen that in many European markets, the low combined market shares of these main electricity utilities means that smaller, and often more innovative newcomers to the sector are garnering high levels of consumer interest and engagement.

-High switching rate in B2B: The challenge facing energy retailers
+High Switching Rate in B2B: The challenge facing Utilities

 The explosion in the number of energy retailers in mature European liberalised markets has resulted in a highly competitive landscape, both for electricity and gas.

-The concept of shopping around and switching between energy retailers has become the norm for many customers.
+The concept of shopping around and switching between energy utilities has become the norm for many customers.

 The following chart shows that this phenomenon is occurring for a significant share of consumers and is something most European countries are experiencing.

-A breakdown of this switching for the past 2 years can be found in the chart below.
+A breakdown of the electricity supply market shares by company from 2004 to 2022 can be found in the chart below.
 It can be seen that switching is a continual reality for suppliers, who need to constantly keep on top of their competition, at the threat of losing market share.